 FCC’s published E-Rate rules and guidance of July 23, 2014 on procedures for schools electing CEP may be accessed at the following URL: https://apps.fcc.gov/edocs_public/attachmatch/FCC-14-99A1.pdf.
 For reference, please refer to paragraphs 225-229.

-School Food Authorities or local educational agencies with questions concerning this guidance may contact their appropriate state agency.
-State agencies with questions may contact the appropriate Food and Nutrition Service regional office.
+School food authorities or local educational agencies with questions concerning this guidance may contact their appropriate state agency.
+State agencies with questions may contact the appropriate FNS regional office.

 Policy & Program Development Division